MicrosoftDocs/VBA-Docs/api/PowerPoint.XlChartSplitType.md

 # XlChartSplitType enumeration (PowerPoint)

-Specifies the values displayed in the second chart in a pie chart or a bar of pie chart.
+Specifies the values displayed in the second chart in a pie chart or a Bar of Pie chart.